-ABC Trucking also uses Y Broker’s Quick Pay option, which takes 3% out of the $1,400.
-As a result, ABC Trucking receives $1,358 for a load originally negotiated for $2,000.
-Y Broker makes $642.
+ABC Trucking also uses Y Broker’s Quick Pay option, which takes 2% out of the $1,600.
+The end result is ABC Trucking receives $1,568 for a load originally negotiated for $2,000.
+Y Broker makes $432.

 Let’s continue with the example above.
-X Shipper agreed on a rate $2,000 with S.L.Y Broker.
+X Shipper agreed on a rate of $2,000 with Y Broker.
 However, this time instead of using Y Broker directly, ABC Trucking is using Z Dispatcher to find freight.
-Z Dispatcher knows ABC Trucking needs to make at least $1,500 on the load to stay in business.
+Z Dispatcher knows ABC Trucking needs to make at least $1,600 on the load to stay in business, and also has knowledge of what each load should pay.
 Z Dispatcher contacts Y Broker about the open load.
-Y Broker offers the load at $1,400, but Z Dispatcher declines the offer.
+Y Broker offers the load at $1,600, but Z Dispatcher declines the offer.
 The two negotiate until Y Broker agrees to a $1,800 rate.
 Z Dispatcher contacts ABC Trucking about the load and ABC Trucking agrees to haul it.
 Z Dispatcher charges ABC Trucking a 5% fee.
-When everything is done, ABC Trucking pockets $1,710, Z Dispatcher makes $90, and Y Dispatcher only receives $200.
+When everything is done, ABC Trucking pockets $1,710, Z freight Dispatcher makes $90, and Y Broker receives $200.

 Which One Should You Use?